reykjavikcity/webtools/README.md

 This function acts as the inverse of [`Result.throw()`](#resultthrow).

+### `Result.ify`

+Syntatic sugar alias of [`Result.catch`](#resultcatch).

 ### `Result.map`

 **Syntax:**
 `Result.map<T, T2, E>(result: ResultTuple<T, E>, mapResult: (resultValue: T) => T2): ResultTuple<T2, E>`

-Helper to map a `ResultTuple`-like object to a new `ResultTupleObj` object, applying a transformation function to the result, but retaining the error as-is.
+Convenience helper to map a `ResultTuple`-like object to a new `ResultTupleObj` object, applying a transformation function to the result, but retaining the error as-is.
+Errors thrown from the mapping function are caught and turned into a failed `ResultTupleObj`.

 ```ts
 import { Result } from '@reykjavik/webtools/errorhandling';